Acuari0/ballast_test/README.md

 Reusable code: By centralizing the state of the application, you can write reusable code that can be shared across different parts of the application.

 Easy to test: Because the reducer is a pure function, it is easy to write automated tests.
 This makes it easier to ensure that the state of the application is being updated correctly.

+I have chosen redux because I can't know how large the project is because I don't have enough information and it is better to go for a safe bet than to regret it in the future.

 # Search Engine